-August in Germany is the month of tiny critters getting in your face, biting your arms and generally being irritating.
-In hot years the wasps are out in force; in wet years the mosquitos have a field day.
+Warm springs and summer in Germany is a time when tiny critters get in your face, bite your arms and generally behave in an irritating way.
+In hot years the wasps are out in force (at least later in the summer); in wet years the mosquitos have a field day.

 But whatever the weather is like you’re sure to have a fruit fly infestation in your kitchen if you’re not careful.
 So what can you do about the little pests?